Key Takeaways

 Social signals, such as likes, shares, and comments, are playing a role in search engine rankings.
 Building a strong social media presence and encouraging social sharing can contribute to your link building efforts.

 Social media does not have a direct effect on your SERP rankings.
-But, just like meta descriptions, itā€™s indirect through expertise, authority, and brand awareness.
+But, just like meta descriptions, it’s indirect through expertise, authority, and brand awareness.

 Conclusion

 Inbound links are the backbone of SEO success.
-By acquiring high-quality backlinks from relevant and authoritative sources, you can improve your websiteā€™s search engine rankings, increase organic traffic, and establish yourself as an industry leader.
+By acquiring high-quality backlinks from relevant and authoritative sources, you can improve your website’s search engine rankings, increase organic traffic, and establish yourself as an industry leader.

+Industry research from 2026 continues to confirm that quality and contextual relevance now outweigh pure link counts.
 Remember to focus on creating exceptional content, engaging with your audience, and building genuine relationships within your industry.
-With a solid link building strategy, you can pave the way for long-term SEO success.

 Check our list of the easiest SEO tools for beginners to start monitoring your inbound links.